raspberrypilearning/deck-of-cards/en/step_7.md

 Now that you have a basic model of a card, it's time to create a deck.

 + Create a `Deck` class.
-This can either be done in the same file as your `Card` class, or if you prefer, you can do it in a separate file.
+You can either do this in the same file your `Card` class is in, or in a separate one.
 If you do it in a different file (e.g. `deck.py`), you will need to import the class at the top of your `card.py` file with this code:

 ```python
 from deck import Deck